-- Impacts of the risk on operating results, etc. when it occurs
+• Impacts of the risk on operating results, etc. when it occurs

 The Group promotes initiatives aimed at improving the quality of products and services to be provided by the entire Group to its customers based on its basic quality policy.
-However, in case any defect is found in the Group's product or service, the Group may have to bear the liability for the damages caused by the defect or pay substantial costs to deal with the defect. - Possibility and timing of risk occurrence and countermeasures
+However, in case any defect is found in the Group's product or service, the Group may have to bear the liability for the damages caused by the defect or pay substantial costs to deal with the defect.

 The Group is aware that there is a considerable possibility of the risk occurring at any time in the next fiscal term as well.
-To improve the quality of its products and services, the Group has formulated the "GS Yuasa Quality Management System" based on the ISO 9001 standard under which it promotes a crosssectional quality management system spearheaded by top management.
+To improve the quality of its products and services, the Group has formulated the "GS Yuasa Quality Management System" based on the ISO 9001 standard under which it promotes a cross-sectional quality management system spearheaded by top management.